MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 # Implemention Experiments

-In hindsite, I'd start with smaller datasets - but for these experiments I resized the celebetry headshot dataset to 64 x 64 (distorts - they are around 220 x 180 originally).
+In hindsite, I'd start with smaller datasets - but for these experiments I resized the [celebrity headshot dataset](https://drive.usercontent.google.com/open?id=1m8-EBPgi5MRubrm6iQjafK2QMHDBMSfJ&authuser=0)
+) to 64 x 64 (distorts - they are around 220 x 180 originally).
 This let me load 200k images into memory to remove any data bottleneck.

 ## First Run